In this article, we will show you how to create Tableau filters on Dimensions with examples?.

 General Tab in Tableau Filters

-The following are the list of options available in this Tableau Filters on the Dimensions General Tab:
+The following is the list of options available in this Tableau Filters on the Dimensions General Tab:

 From the below screenshot, you can see that the previously unchecked records are not displaying the report.
-Let me uncheck a few more records and click OK to apply the changes and close the window.
+Let me uncheck a few more records, click OK to apply the changes, and close the window.

-Now you can see the dimension filters applied Tableau bar chart.
-And the best part is the English product Name dimension has appeared on Filters Shelf.
+Now, you can see the dimension filters applied in the Tableau bar chart.
+The best part is the English product Name dimension has appeared on Filters Shelf.

 Custom Value List

-By selecting this radio button, an empty text box will display to search or add text.
+Selecting this radio button will display an empty text box to search or add text.
 Filter conditions will apply to the data that we add here.

-From the below screenshot, you can observe that we added two records for Tableau Filters on Dimensions.
+From the screenshot below, you can observe that we added two records for Tableau Filters on Dimensions.

 Exclude